 - Practice mindfulness.

 You might be wondering how much time you’re going to have to spend grieving your pet.
-And as you can probably guess, I do not have an answer for you.
+Guess what?
+I am still wondering that too, over a year later!

-However, having some information about “expected” timelines for grief can be helpful, so I want to share some findings from a study conducted back in 2019 on pet bereavement.
+Even though there is no strict timeline for grief, I do think that having some information about what to expect can be helpful, so I want to share some findings from a study conducted back in 2019 on pet bereavement.

 About 50% of participants in this study experienced “intense grief” for about 12-19 months after their pet died.
 And 25% of the participants experienced intense grief 2-6 years later, and another 25% experienced it for less than a year.